Bounding the quantum capacity with flagged extensions: Pauli channels

 We choose the following parametrization for the flags

-where the degradability conditions in Eq.~(\ref{deg cond}) imply that $\alpha=a\sqrt{\frac{p(1-p)}{(1-p)^2}}$, $\beta=\frac{bp}{1-p}$ and $\gamma=c\sqrt{\frac{p}{1-p}}$.
-This is not the most general parametrization for the flags, however because of the symmetry between the bit flip and phase flip error in Eq.~(\ref{BB84sym}) we chose this parametrization.
-Any set of flags in the form of Eq.~(\ref{flags BB84}) will result to a degradable extension of BB84 channel.
+where we impose the parameters $\alpha,\beta,\gamma,a,b,c$ to be real and satisfying the normalization conditions for the vectors in Eq.~(\ref{flags BB84}).
+The degradability conditions in Eq.~(\ref{deg cond}) imply that $\alpha=a\sqrt{\frac{p(1-p)}{(1-p)^2}}$, $\beta=\frac{bp}{1-p}$ and $\gamma=c\sqrt{\frac{p}{1-p}}$.
+This is not the most general parametrization for the flags, however, because of the symmetry between the bit flip and phase flip error in Eq.~(\ref{BB84sym}), we chose this parametrization.
+Any set of flags in the form of Eq.~(\ref{flags BB84}) will result in a degradable extension of BB84 channel.
 Therefore, to get the best upper bound for the quantum capacity or private capacity of BB84 we should minimize the coherent information of its flagged channel with respect to three free parameters $a,b,c$.
-We have compared the result of the optimization problem with the previous bounds in FIgure~\ref{fig:bb84}.
-The bound in~\cite{Xinflag} by Wang can be reproduced in our framework just by choosing $a=b=1,\,c=0$.
+We have compared the result of the optimization with the previous bounds in Figure~\ref{fig:bb84}.
+The bound in~\cite{Wang2019} by Wang can be reproduced in our framework just by choosing $a=b=1,\,c=0$.